pnikic/clint/README.md

 * This website is based on [pgn4web][2]
 * The engine currently used is Stockfish compiled to JavaScript.
 The release is obtained from [stockfish.js][3]
 * Icons present on the website are from the [Noun Project][5] and [Wikimedia][6]
-* The above items remains subject to their original licenses (if any).
+* The above items remains subject to their original licenses (if any)
 * Remaining clint code is Copyright (c) 2020 Patrick Nikić (see [LICENSE][7] file)
 * You are free to use clint for your website.
-You are encouraged to notify me if you are using clint.
+You are encouraged to notify me if you are using clint

 ### Future work:
 * Translation